 Let’s take a look at why broadcasters should record live streams

 A key reason to capture and publish your live recording online is to give your viewers a chance to replay the stream.
 Watching the recorded version will give them the chance to catch anything they might have missed the first time around.

 It will also create regular visitors who watch and rewatch your live stream recording.
 This is especially true for live sports broadcasts, making live streams accessible after the game or match has ended is particularly beneficial to fans.

-Did you know that Muvi’s DVR feature lets your users pause, rewind, and replay video/audio live streams?
+Did you know that Muvi’s DVR streaming feature lets your users pause, rewind, and replay video/audio live streams?
 With DVR enabled, your users can rewind and replay the live broadcast for upto 30 minutes.

 Reach a Greater Audience

 One of the greatest reasons for recording a live stream is the ability to reach larger audiences.
 With live events, this tactic becomes especially valuable.
 Due to scheduling live events, only a portion of your total potential audience can tune in to a given live event in real-time as they may not be available at the scheduled time.
 Given that reality, you can easily amp up your total views by creating a recording and publishing it after the stream has ended.

 One of the best reasons to record live streams is to create short promo reels or teasers or commercials after your live event has been published.
 Even if the old live footage was not that successful, it can be valuable as background shots.